 Without Japan’s isolation from the West during World War II, it is possible that the field of surgical hair restoration would not have suffered such a bad reputation for many years.
 Why?
 Because Dr. Orentreich’s technique was not nearly as refined as Dr. Tamura’s.
 While he is widely viewed as the “father of hair transplants” and deserves credit for his role in identifying donor hair, his cruder approach of cutting out entire sections of scalp led to many aesthetically questionable outcomes.

 If you have a daughter, go to her room and see if you can find a doll.
-When you check out her hairline, you will see that the hair sprouts from her forehead in bunches or “plugs” rather than naturally.
-This “dolls’ hair” look was a common complaint of the Orentreich “punch graft” method.
+When you check out its hairline, you will see that the hair sprouts from the forehead in bunches or “plugs” rather than naturally.
+This “dolls’ hair” look created by the size used for these hair plugs was a common complaint of the Orentreich “punch graft” method.

 We hope that you’ve learned something new from our excursion into the past.
 And now, back to the future.
 Would you like to know how many grafts it would take to make your balding areas disappear?
 Request a free, no-obligation hair transplant quote by uploading your picture right now!